 - Shopping bags

 - Wrapped gifts

-What your car insurance will cover – and what it won’t
+What your car insurance covers – and what it doesn't

 Your stolen property.
 If a thief breaks your window and takes your stuff, you potentially have some coverage.
 But it’s not your auto policy that covers property stolen from a vehicle – it’s your home, condo, or renter’s policy.
 If you have to make a claim, make it under that policy.
 Check to see if there are specific limits for certain types of items stolen from your vehicle and be aware that in most cases, your policy deductible would apply to any claim payments.